dvla/sqs-extended-client/README.md

 npm run test
 ```

-The system tests require AWS Localstack to be installed and started.
+The integration tests require AWS Localstack to be installed and started.
 The system tests can then be run using:

 ```
-npm run system-test
+npm run integration-test
 ```

 ## License